About USC Gould

 - ABA REQUIRED DISCLOSURES

 - CONTACT US

 USC Gould School of Law is proud to have some of the nation's brightest and most promising future lawyers studying law here.
-We are privileged to have four students, Fia Maline, Sophia Dominguez, Brooke Kopel, and Lauren Au working in the Admissions Office as Student Ambassadors.
+We are privileged to have five students, Fia Maline, Chief Coleman, Kayla Matthews, Brooke Kopel, and Lauren Au working in the Admissions Office as Student Ambassadors.
 All lead very busy lives inside and outside the classroom as you can see from their profiles, but love sharing their law school experiences with prospects and admitted students.

 If you are interested in learning more about their decision to attend USC Gould or if you would like to email one of the ambassadors, please click on their names to access their bios and contact information.